Timen/squeezenext-tensorflow/README.md

 ## Installation:
 This implementation was made using version 1.8 of the tensorflow api.
 Earlier versions are untested, and may not work due to the use of some recently added functions for data loading and processing.
+The code was made for python 2.7.

 - Make sure tensorflow 1.8 or higher is by running:
     ```Shell
     python -c 'import tensorflow as tf; print(tf.__version__)'  # for Python 2
-    python3 -c 'import tensorflow as tf; print(tf.__version__)'  # for Python 3
      ```
   And verifying the output is 1.8.0 or above.